mesg-foundation/engine/docs/api/core.md

 #### ListenEventRequest
-The request's data from the `ListenEvent` stream's API.
+The request's data for the `ListenEvent` stream's API.

 **Example**
 ```json